samyak2405/Spring-Microservice-II/README.md

 - API Gateways are particularly valuable in microservices architectures, where numerous small services may be interacting with each other.
 They serve as a single entry point for client applications, simplifying the client-side experience and providing a layer of abstraction that can shield clients from the complexity of the underlying microservices network.
 Popular API Gateway solutions include NGINX, Amazon API Gateway, Apigee, and Kong, among others

+## Circuit Breaker
+- A circuit breaker is a software design pattern used in distributed systems and microservices architectures to enhance the stability and resilience of applications.
+It is inspired by the electrical circuit breaker, which stops the flow of electricity when there's a fault to prevent damage.
+In software, the circuit breaker serves a similar purpose, helping to manage and handle failures gracefully when interacting with remote services or components.

+**The circuit breaker pattern consists of three primary states:**

+- Closed State: In the closed state, the circuit breaker allows requests to pass through to the underlying service.
+It monitors the responses for errors or failures.
+If the error rate or failure rate remains below a certain threshold during a specified time period, the circuit breaker remains closed, indicating that the service is healthy.

+- Open State: When the circuit breaker detects that the error rate or failure rate exceeds the defined threshold, it transitions to the open state.
+In this state, the circuit breaker prevents requests from reaching the underlying service.
+Instead, it immediately returns an error or fallback response to the caller.
+This helps to protect the service from further stress or overload when it's experiencing problems.

+- Half-Open State: After a predefined period of time, the circuit breaker transitions from the open state to the half-open state.
+In this state, the circuit breaker allows a limited number of test requests to pass through to the underlying service.
+If these test requests succeed without errors, the circuit breaker transitions back to the closed state, indicating that the service has recovered.
+If any test requests fail, the circuit breaker remains open, allowing for additional testing in the future.

+**Benefits of using the circuit breaker pattern:**

+- Fault Tolerance: Circuit breakers help prevent cascading failures in distributed systems by isolating and protecting the healthy components from malfunctioning ones.

+- Improved User Experience: Users receive quicker responses when a circuit breaker is open, which is typically better than waiting for requests to time out or fail.

+- Efficient Resource Usage: It reduces unnecessary load on failing services and avoids resource exhaustion.

+- Visibility and Monitoring: Circuit breakers often provide metrics and monitoring information, making it easier to detect and diagnose service issues.

+- Popular libraries and frameworks, such as Netflix Hystrix (now in maintenance mode) and Resilience4j, offer implementations of the circuit breaker pattern in Java applications.
+These libraries provide a way to easily configure and use circuit breakers to handle failures in microservices architectures and other distributed systems.

 ## Questions/Doubts
 1. How spring works internally?
 2. How springboot application runs?